anakic/querystorm-docs/docs/Introduction.md

 ## What is QueryStorm

 QueryStorm is an Excel add-in that brings first class support for modern programming languages (namely SQL, C# and VB.NET) into Excel.
-It is intended to enhance Excel's native functionality with a strong technical tool set.
+It is intended to enhance Excel's native functionality with a strong set of technical capabilities.

 It has three main areas of use: